yhelen/cv-edu-2017/windows-setup.md

   1.8.0_101, the JDK binaries are not in PATH.
 Add `C:\...\jdk1.8.0_101\bin` to PATH (filling in ... with full path).

-If `ant compile` fails, make sure `cv-edu-2017/lib/opencv-3.0.0` (the OpenCV installation) exists.
+If `ant compile` fails, make sure `cv-edu-2017/lib/opencv-3.2.0` (the OpenCV installation) exists.

-Ask Wilson, James, or Helen if it still doesn't work.
+Ask Helen if it still doesn't work.